oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 ## 3. Implement JSON Web Tokens (JWT)
 JWTs are a popular choice for API authentication.
 Use them to securely transmit information between parties as a JSON object.
 Make sure to sign tokens with a strong algorithm like `RS256` and validate them properly on the server side.

+## 4. Adopt Multi-Factor Authentication (MFA)

+MFA adds an additional layer of security by requiring multiple forms of identification (something the user knows, something the user has, and/or something the user is).